Words by Simon Difford

 The popular advertisements first appeared at the turn of the 20th century and ran for nearly seventy years.
 Phoebe became one of America's most recognized advertising mascots.
 The Alexander became a Prohibition favourite as the cream and nutmeg garnish helped disguise the rough taste of homemade 'bathtub' gin.

 It took around two decades for the brandy-based Alexander to emerge and the first written reference to a brandy-based rather than gin-based Alexander appears in Harry Craddock's 1930 The Savoy Cocktail Book.

 Café Royal Cocktail Book - Coronation Edition

-Tellingly in his 1946 The Rowing Bartender, Bill Kelly writes under his recipe for a Brandy Alexander, "P.S.
+Tellingly in his 1946 The Roving Bartender, Bill Kelly writes under his recipe for a Brandy Alexander, "P.S.
 The boys during prohibition used gin."

-The Rowing Bartender Two Hemisphere Drinks For Home and Bar
+The Roving Bartender Two Hemisphere Drinks For Home and Bar

 The inevitable arrival of the brandy-based Alexander may have been impeded by Prohibition, but it quickly went on to dominate.
 I wonder if the present reawakened interest in gin will once again see the original gin-based Alexander re-emerge?